oracle-samples/clara-rules/README.md

 # clara

-Clara is a forward-chaining rules engine in Clojure, with strong Java interoperability forthcoming.
+Clara is a forward-chaining rules engine written in Clojure, with strong Java interoperability forthcoming.

 The expression of arbitrary, frequently changing business logic is a major source of complexity for many systems.
 Clara aims to reign in this complexity by untangling business logic into composable rules while leveraging the advantages of the Clojure and Java ecosystems.

 Other objectives include:

-* The rule engine's working memory is a persistent Clojure data structure that can participate in transactions.
+* Embrace immutability.
+The rule engine's working memory is a persistent Clojure data structure that can participate in transactions.
+All changes produce a new working memory that shares state with the previous.
-* Working memory facts are typically Clojure records or (soon) Java beans.
 * Rule constraints and actions are Clojure s-expressions.
+* Working memory facts are typically Clojure records or (soon) Java objects following the Java Bean conventions.
+* Supports the major advantages of existing rules systems, such as explainability of why a rule fired and automatic truth maintenance.
 * Collections of facts can be reasoned with using accumulators similar to Jess or Drools.
 These accumulators leverage the reducers API and are transparently parallelized.
 * The working memory is independent of the logic flow, and can be replaced with a distributed processing system.
 A [prototype that uses Storm](https://github.com/rbrush/clara-storm) to apply rules to a stream of incoming events already exists.
 Leveraging other processing infrastructures is possible.